basmussen/tomcat-common/README.md

 Tomcat Common
 =============

 Enables JNDI URL support for Tomcat.
 You can configure your applications for different environments like local dev, tests server, integration tests and production.

-This was tested with Tocmat 7.
+Tested with Tocmat 7

 ## Building from source